Responsible Digital Communication in the Workplace

 In todays environment, where the health and safety of our teams is paramount it is no longer acceptable to say “If it’s 5pm, our employees aren’t our responsibility”.

 Being knowledgeable about your responsibilities will help you minimise risk and keep your team safe – a win/win for all.

-Positive People have 24 years’ experience helping organisations understand and manage their HR obligations.
+Positive People have over 25 years’ experience helping organisations understand and manage their HR obligations.
 Call us today on 09 445-1077

 Positive Reinforcement – Why managers should prioritise praise